sebastiaanvisser/sebastiaanvisser.github.com/src/post/2013/may/28/towards-a-better-haskell-package.markdown

   for a few simple helper functions.
 Avoid reinventing the wheel, but be pragmatic.

-* *Don't hide big impact chances behind minor bumps.* Some changes are major but don't change the API, be careful with those.
+* *Don't hide big impact changes behind minor bumps.* Some changes are major but don't change the API, be careful with those.
 Silently changing a network request timeout to a tenth of it's original value in a minor upgrade might break the user's network stack.
 Fixing an encoding bug that has been the